hhosseinian/ImageCaptioning/README.md

 ## Results (Under revision)
-  -provide results for your specific example.
+  - provide results for your specific example.
-  -provide results when you change different hyperparameters
+  - provide results when you change different hyperparameters
+  - Refer to some other projects from other githubs

 ## Troubleshooting